-Hair grows on the scalp; in Friulian, the scalp is called la piel dal cjâf.
-This literally means skin of the head, where la piel is the Friulian for skin.
-A single strand of hair is called un cjaveli.
+In Friulian, the human head is called il cjâf, and the head sits upon the neck, or il cuel.
+On the scalp grows hair; the scalp is called la piel dal cjâf.
+Taken literally, this means skin of the head, where la piel is the Friulian for skin.
+A single strand of hair is un cjaveli.

-All the hair on one’s head is referred to collectively as i cjavei, which is the plural form of il cjaveli.
-I cjavei can be luncs (long) or curts (short).
+All the hair on one’s scalp is referred to collectively as i cjavei, which is the plural form of il cjaveli.
+I cjavei may be luncs (long) or curts (short).
 For instance, al à i cjavei curts means he has short hair, and e à i cjavei luncs means she has long hair.
 The adjectives luncs and curts are masculine plural in form, to agree with the masculine plural noun i cjavei.
 The masculine singular forms of these adjectives are lunc and curt.

 Between the eyes is found the nose: il nâs.
 A nostril of the nose is referred to as une narile; its plural form is lis narilis.
-A nose might be described as piçul (small), grues (big), prominent (prominent), infûr (sticking out), sfracaiât (flattened), acuilin (hooked; literally, aquiline, of an eagle), sfilât (pointed), stuart (crooked).
+But it is also said: la buse dal nâs, or hole of the nose, and such term will be found even in the Bible; its plural is lis busis dal nâs (holes of the nose).
+A nose may be described as piçul (small), grues (big), prominent (prominent), infûr (sticking out), sfracaiât (flattened), acuilin (hooked; literally, aquiline), sfilât (pointed), stuart (crooked).
 Al à il nâs stuart, for instance, means he has a crooked nose.

 On either side of the mouth is un smursiel (cheek); the plural form is i smursiei.
 The cheeks are also known as la muse.
 The lower jaw is called la mandibule; in this zone, a man may have a beard: une barbe.
 Of course, the beard does not grow on the mandible itself, but on the cheeks: su la muse.
 A man may also have a moustache on the upper lip: une mostacje.
 The Friulian for moustache is usually used in the plural: o ai barbe e mostacjis (I have a beard and moustache).
 An individual hair of the beard or moustache is called un pêl; its plural form is i pêi.
 For instance, the hairs of the beard is expressed as i pêi de barbe in Friulian.
 Note that i cjavei is used only to refer to the hair on the top of the head.